13 Outdoor Cinemas in Melbourne You Need to Visit This Summer

 There's nothing quite like watching a film under the stars in the evening cool of the Botanic Gardens with the original Moonlight Cinema Melbourne – our first outdoor cinema.

-You can BYO a grazing box or a picnic hamper or there's a bar for refreshments and a selection of food trucks.
+You can BYO a grazing box or a picnic hamper.
+Or there’s a bar for refreshments as well as a selection of food trucks.

 All films start at sundown so make sure you get there early to nab a good spot on the lawn.